Red Cliffs

 Population growth drivers in Red Cliffs are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Red Cliffs' population, as per AreaSearch's analysis, was around 6,101 as of Aug 2025.
-This showed a decrease of 37 people since the 2021 Census, which recorded a population of 6,138.
-The change was inferred from ABS's estimated resident population of 6,091 in Jun 2024 and additional validated new addresses since the Census date.
-The population density was 24 persons per square kilometer.
-Over the past decade, Red Cliffs exhibited a compound annual growth rate of 0.5%, outperforming its SA4 region.
-Overseas migration contributed approximately 74.3% of overall population gains recently.
+Red Cliffs' population, as per AreaSearch's analysis, stood at 6,101 as of Aug '25.
+This marked a decrease of 37 individuals (0.6%) since the 2021 Census, which recorded a population of 6,138.
+The change was inferred from ABS' estimated resident population of 6,091 in Jun '24 and an additional 49 validated new addresses post-Census date.
+This resulted in a density ratio of 24 persons per square kilometer.
+Over the past decade (2015-2025), Red Cliffs exhibited resilient growth patterns with a 0.5% compound annual growth rate, outperforming its SA4 region.
+Overseas migration drove population growth, contributing approximately 74.3%.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted via weighted aggregation to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Nationally, non-metropolitan areas are projected to have above median population growth, with Red Cliffs expected to increase by 1,158 persons to 2041, an 18.8% total increase over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in '24 with '22 as the base year.
+For areas not covered, VIC State Government's Regional/LGA projections from '23 were used with adjustments via weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Future projections anticipate above median non-metropolitan area growth nationally, with Red Cliffs expected to increase by 1,158 persons to 2041, marking an 18.8% total increase over the 17-year period.

 Frequently Asked Questions - Population